bopzen/Python_Small_Projects/01 Tic Tac Toe Game - Console Version/README.md

-#A console version of the classic Tic Tac Toe game written in Python.
+# A console version of the classic Tic Tac Toe game written in Python.

+Screenshots: